Bh-Soniya/QuoteGenerator/README.md

 # QuoteGenerator
 ![Screenshot of the application](assets/image1.png)

-This is a simple monile application for generating quote.
+This is a simple mobile application for generating quotes.